-The applicant must submit to a Cybertrust Registration Authority a signed registration form, a signed subscriber agreement and the articles of association of the applying organisation.
+The applicant must submit to a Cybertrust Registration Authority a signed registration form, and a signed subscriber agreement in jurisdictions that accept click through agreements.
 Cybertrust may prescribe additional identification proof in support of the verification of the applicant's identity.